Stage set for Trump-Putin finale

 He even threatened to pull the US out of the Western alliance in what Merkel described as "intense" talks.

-He then attacked British prime minister Theresa May on Brexit while arriving in London, saying that her rival, Boris Johnson, might make a better PM, and that there would be no UK-US trade deal under May's new Brexit plan.
+He then attacked British prime minister Theresa May while arriving in London, saying that her rival, Boris Johnson, might make a better PM, and that there would be no UK-US trade deal under May's Brexit plan.

 Finland braces